Marystown: Sacred Heart Parish

-Established in 1910, the original edifice, constructed in the early 1900s had to be reconstructed in the late 1970s due to a fire.
+Established in 1910, the original edifice, constructed in the early 1900s, had to be reconstructed in the late 1970s due to a fire.
 In more recent years, the church has received much attention from the news when a family of illegal immigrants from Israel resided there as a place of sanctuary.
 Alexi and Angela Portnoy and their five children (the three youngest of whom were born in Canada) stayed in the church's basement for a total of 962 days while seeking citizenship status.
 The family was ultimately deported to Israel, but their supporters vowed to try to help the family to return.

 Calvary Pentecost Church

 Establishment of the church began in 1956.
-It was not until 1958 that the first Pentecost church in Marystown was officially completed.
+The first Pentecost church in Marystown was officially completed in 1958.
 Since then there have been three Pentecost churches erected in the Marystown area: the original edifice in 1958, the second in 1974, and the current church that was built in 1995.

 Seventh-Day Adventist Church

-It wasn't until the 1970s that the Seventh Day Adventists established a significant population in Marystown.
+The Seventh Day Adventists established a significant population in Marystown in the 1970s.
 The construction of the first church began in 1985 along with a Seventh-Day school.
 Though the construction was completed much earlier, 1987 denotes the official church opening.

 Economy

 Workforce

-By 2018, it was recognized that the region exhibited significant unemployment, but also that the potential workforce was not sufficient to support shipyard and aquaculture expansions envisioned in subsequent years.
+By 2018, it was recognized that the region exhibited significant unemployment; further, the potential workforce was not sufficient to support shipyard and aquaculture expansions envisioned in subsequent years.
 This led to a call for loosening immigration regulations so that the workforce could be expanded with immigrant workers.

 Shipyard workers are represented by at least two unions, Marine Workers Federation - Unifor Local 20 and the Marine Office and Technical Employees Unit.